An Overview of Reyataz (Atazanavir)

 Take atazanavir with food.
 Swallow the capsules whole.
 Do not open the capsules.

 Atazanavir oral powder must be mixed with food or liquid.
-When preparing the oral powder for a child who can take food, mix the oral powder with food such as applesauce or yogurt, instead of a liquid (milk, infant formula, or water).
-If atazanavir oral powder is mixed with water, your child must eat food right after taking the oral powder.
-Infants less than 6 months old and who cannot eat solid food or drink from a cup should be given atazanavir oral powder mixed with infant formula by using an oral dosing syringe.
+For a child who can take food, mix the oral powder with food such as applesauce or yogurt, instead of a liquid (milk, infant formula, or water).
+If atazanavir oral powder is mixed with water, your child must eat food right after taking the oral powder and water mixture.
+For infants less than 6 months old and who cannot eat solid food or drink from a cup, first mix the oral powder with infant formula.
+Then use an oral dosing syringe to give the oral powder and formula mixture to the infant.
 (Ask your pharmacist for a dosing syringe.)
-For more information about mixing atazanavir oral powder, see the Patient Information leaflet that comes with atazanavir.
+(Give ritonavir right away after your child has taken atazanavir oral powder mixed with food or liquid.)
+For instructions on using atazanavir oral powder, see the Patient Information leaflet that comes with the medicine.

 Always take atazanavir in combination with other HIV medicines.